 The two pillars alongside ecology are economics (which for us is research) and social affairs.

-HZB is the first non-university research institute to be going through the Diversity Audit of the Stifterverband für die Deutsche Wissenschaft (Donors' association for the promotion of humanities and sciences in Germany).
-Helmholtz presented a guideline for this process in June 2020.
+HZB is the first non-university research institute that passed the Diversity Audit of the Stifterverband für die Deutsche Wissenschaft (Donors' association for the promotion of humanities and sciences in Germany).
+In Noverber 2020, the HZB was awarded the diversity certificate.